ptcrews/smtcoq/SMTCoqTasks.md

 	- [ ] Run tests in smtcoq/unit-tests/Tests_verit_tactics.v
 - [ ] Read Chantal's ITP paper.
 	- [ ] Can we skolemize existentials using a transformation for sniper?
-- [ ] Presentation
+- [x] Presentation
 	- [ ] Finish grocking paper
 		- [ ] Applications?
-		- [ ] Benchmarking via removing hypotheses in benchmarks?
+		- [x] Benchmarking via removing hypotheses in benchmarks?
-		- [ ] Look at sets of Coq benchmarks
+		- [x] Look at sets of Coq benchmarks
-	- [ ] Start building a presentation
+	- [x] Start building a presentation
+	- [x] Read comp reports
-	- [ ] Formalize/summarize transformations to alethe proofs
+	- [x] Formalize/summarize transformations to alethe proofs

 - Problem with `not_not`:
   Proofs currently using the `not_not` rule fail on the `th_resolution`